Doctor Strange in the Multiverse of Madness could be the most important MCU movie since Avengers: Endgame.

 👁️ pic.twitter.com/XestuuZAE1May 19, 2021

-Mordo, Wanda or Clea may not end up being the main villain in Doctor Strange 2, however.
-According to multiple leakers, such as Daniel Richtman and The Illuminerdi, Shuma Gorath – a massive, ancient octopus-inspired entity – may be the film's antagonist.
+Mordo, Wanda or Clea, however, may not end up being the main villain.
+According to multiple leakers, including Daniel Richtman and The Illuminerdi, Shuma Gorath – a massive, ancient octopus-inspired entity – may be the film's major antagonist.

-For those unfamiliar with Shuma Gorath, he's one of the Great Old Ones who has successfully conquered Earth in the past.
+For those unfamiliar, Shuma Gorath is one of the Great Old Ones who has successfully conquered Earth in the past.
 In the comics, he's also the ruler of multiple dimensions and has often clashed with Doctor Strange.
-He's been beaten by the Sorcerer Supreme during those battles, but he's seemingly undefeatable so always returns to try and conquer Earth again.
+He's been beaten during those battles, but he's seemingly undefeatable so always returns to try and conquer Earth again.

-Doctor Strange in the Multiverse of Madness MCU tie-ins: how are other Marvel productions affected?
+Doctor Strange in the Multiverse of Madness: how are other MCU productions affected?

 Ant-Man and the Wasp: Quantumania could also have loose ties to Doctor Strange 2.
 According to director Peyton Reed, the threequel could explore the Quantum Realm, a place where reality is warped and doesn’t abide by the laws of physics, in more detail.

-The Multiverse of Madness’ events, then, may impact this dimension as well, though it’s unclear how.
-It may have something to do with the arrival of Marvel big bad Kang the Conqueror, who will feature in Ant-Man’s third movie after He Who Remains heavily teased his arrival in Loki's season 1 finale, but there’s no plot details for Quantumania yet.
+So the Multiverse of Madness’ events may impact this dimension as well, though it’s unclear how.
+It may have something to do with the arrival of Marvel big bad Kang the Conqueror, who will feature in Ant-Man’s third movie.
+He Who Remains heavily teased Kang's arrival in Loki's season 1 finale, but there’s no plot details for Quantumania yet.